High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Short of making you a sandwich, these shoes made out of bread double as a quick meal, a tasty snack, or an on-the-go soup bowl.

-Made by a Lithuanian design firm, R&E Praspaliauskas, they come in different styles, including baguette brogues, cob clogs, and bloomer boots.
+Designed by a Lithuanian design firm, R&E Praspaliauskas, these shoes come in various styles, including baguette brogues, cob clogs, and bloomer boots.

 bread shoes